Joe-Collins-1986/muscle-map/README.md

-Useful shortcuts:

-Result	Keys
-Duplicate line of code:	Shift + Options + Down Arrow Refresh cahing – no cashing	Command + Shift + R

-Git:
-Result	Keys
-Show all commits	git log --oneline
-Show all branches	git branch -a
-Create new branch	git branch branch name
-Merge branch (go to main before completing)	Git merge branch name Change branch	git checkout branch name
-Delete branch (go to main before completing)	Git branch -D branch name

 # Muscle Map Website
 [View the live project here.](https://joe-collins-1986.github.io/muscle-map/)

-(Note: this is a fictious client generated for the purpose of developing this project to test my HTML and CSS essentials)
+(**Note:** this is a fictitious client generated for the purpose of developing this project to test my HTML and CSS essentials)

 This website has been designed to provide users with a high-level overview of which exercises can be used use to train specific muscle groups.
 They will then be able to use these exercises to create a workout plan targeted to their number of available training days.